Michael Jay Solomon: Involvy AB

-The Genius Institute

-Solomon was recently appointed as a board member of THE GENIUS INSTITUTE.
-This technology platform is dedicated to the development of the individual, in attaining professional goals and in creating rewarding relationships.
-More importantly, this program has been designed to aid organizations in their interactions with employees so that they can build a sustainable track record in their performance and growth within the company.

 Back to Space

-Solomon has joined the Board of Advisors of a new venture, Back to Space.
+Solomon has joined the board of advisors of a new venture, Back to Space.
 The goal of the company is to inspire and enhance an interest in science, engineering and space, by constructing a high-tech lunar landscape experience facility in Texas.
-This facility will have the ability to simulate riding in a rocket, landing on the moon, and experiencing a walk on the moon's surface.
+This facility will have the ability to simulate riding in a rocket, landing on the Moon, and experiencing a walk on the Moon's surface.

-Chicken Soup for the Soul Entertainment Inc.
+Chicken Soup for the Soul Entertainment

-In 2021, Michael Jay Solomon became a senior advisor to Chicken Soup for the Soul Entertainment Inc., one of the largest operators of streaming advertising-supported video-on-demand (AVOD) networks.
-Mr. Solomon assists Chicken Soup for the Soul Entertainment in various business functions, including program library and company acquisitions, co-production financing, as well as sales and other activities, with a focus on assisting the company with respect to its global AVOD rollout.
+In 2021, Solomon became a senior advisor to Chicken Soup for the Soul Entertainment Inc., one of the largest operators of streaming advertising-supported video-on-demand (AVOD) networks.
+Mr. Solomon assisted Chicken Soup for the Soul Entertainment in various business functions, including program library and company acquisitions, co-production financing, as well as sales and other activities, with a focus on assisting the company with respect to its global AVOD rollout.

+Foton Ventures

+Appointed Senior Advisor to Foton Ventures, an investment and asset management company focused on content, intellectual property and tech, offering their partners a unique opportunity for commercial success in media and entertainment.

+V Channels

+Appointed Senior Advisor to V Channels, a Los Angeles based company, distributing films in AVOD and YouTube platforms, currently exploring potential acquisitions.

+GFM Animation

+Appointed senior advisor to GFM Animation.
+This UK company has a successful virtual studio where high-quality animation content is co-produced and distributed.

+In April 2024 Solomon was instrumental in the formation of a partnership between GFM and Kartoon Studios, Inc. (now a senior advisor), the controlling partner of Stan Lee Universe, LLC., to develop, finance and produce five animated feature films featuring stories and characters created by comic-book legend Stan Lee.
+GFM has assembled a team of LA-based writers with previous experience of Marvel projects to develop scripts while working alongside Kartoon Studios and the GFM team in London, for presentation to distributors.

+Phantom Space Corporation

+In 2024, Michael Solomon was appointed Executive Vice President and Chairman of the Board of Advisors to Phantom Space, a company founded in 2019.
+It became the first 100% U.S. based satellite supply chain, in an effort to mass produce rockets on a large scale.
+In March 2024 the company began building a two-stage rocket named Daytona.
+The first launch scheduled for 2025, will take Daytona into low Earth orbit.

 Additional media interests

 Solomon was founder and owner of Prime Time Communications in Spain and Romania, and a co-owner of Iguana Productions in Peru.
-In May 2016, Solomon was named chairman of the board of VidaPrimo, a Latin entertainment video channel ranking 4th worldwide with 24 million unique visitors in January 2016.
+Later he co-owned a TV and feature film production company in India (Armitraj-Solomon) and France, Spain and Romania.
+He also owned a TV network in Peru.